Tommy328/CSC420-Project-Team100/README.md

 ## CSC420 Team100 Group Project - Image Inpainting

 ### Introduction:
-We studied on how adding synthesized gradients will provide more structral guidance, making it easier for the inpainting model to recover image content.
-Our two-staged pipline is adapted from the architecture developed by EdgeConnect.
-We tend to use both generated edge and generated gradient as inputs to the inpainting model.
-Detailed description can be found in our report.
+We studied how adding synthesized gradients will provide more structural guidance, making it easier for the inpainting model to recover image content.
+Our two-staged pipeline is adapted from the architecture developed by EdgeConnect.
+We tend to use both the generated edge and generated gradient as inputs to the inpainting model.
+Detailed descriptions can be found in our report.
 <p align='center'>
   <img src='https://user-images.githubusercontent.com/29292822/102656400-d2c90080-4141-11eb-83a0-7c1a801f5493.png' width='870'/>
 </p>